New York DNA Testing Laws: Requirements for Paternity & Family Testing

 3. Certified Laboratories

-Paternity Testing: Establishes biological fatherhood for legal purposes.
+Paternity DNA Testing: Establishes biological fatherhood for legal purposes.

 Maternity Testing: Confirms biological motherhood, often used in immigration cases or hospital record verification.